 To ensure the veracity of the claim, the Human Resources or employer may use the following points as a guide in the investigation:

-- Getting the details from the employee himself.
+Getting the details from the employee himself.

 The employee may be asked in detail to describe the accident.
 The HR as the investigator may also use specific questions to help the employee provide you with details that you could almost visualize the incident.

-- Describing the location
+Describing the location

-- Ask for witnesses at the time of the accident
+Ask for witnesses at the time of the accident

-- Adherence to company protocols
+Adherence to company protocols

 There are big reasons why protocols are being implemented across the company.
-One of these is to prevent accidents and errors from happening.
+First, one of these is to prevent accidents and errors from happening.
 It normally involves using the right tools and equipment and following certain procedures.
 Injuries may happen if such are ignored and the erring employees should understand that it is already within their responsibility.

-- Job description
+Job description

 It is equally important that the employee is acting based on their job description.
 It must be established that the injury happened while the employee is performing his task within his job description.
 Otherwise, the claim may get quite complicated once it is found that the injury is incurred while doing a job outside their official duties.

-- Nature and Scope of the Injury
+Nature and Scope of the Injury

 This information may be sourced from the medical provider who attended to the employee.
 Most states have accredited healthcare providers, while some states allow the use of private physicians.
-Both may provide diagnosis, prognosis, treatment plans, and work restrictions to support the investigation.
+Both may provide a diagnosis, prognosis, treatment plans, and work restrictions to support the investigation.
 It can be used as a cross-reference and should match with the employee and witness accounts.

-- Job matching
+Job matching

 The investigation is not necessarily meant to discredit the injured employee and prevent him from making a claim.
 It is a check and balance.
 This is also used as a mechanism to improve procedures at work.

-The Human Resources and the employee’s immediate superior use the treatment plans and work restrictions suggested by the employee’s medical provider to modify his task and help him return to work. (i.e. a receptionist who was injured in a wet floor may be relieved of her front desk duties while she is still in a cast, and given back-office tasks in the meantime)
+The Human Resources and the employee’s immediate superior use the treatment plans and work restrictions suggested by the employee’s medical provider to modify his task and help him return to work. (i.e. a receptionist who was injured on a wet floor may be relieved of her front desk duties while she is still in a cast, and given back-office tasks in the meantime)

-- Prior workers’ compensation claim
+Prior workers’ compensation claim

 Depending on the job description of the injured employee, some may be more hazardous than others.
 However, it can get quite worrisome if the employee involved has a history of several workers’ compensation claims on his record, has taken it to court, and failed.
-Numerous failed attempts is a tell-tale sign of trying to fraud the system.
+Numerous failed attempts are a tell-tale sign of trying to fraud the system.

-- The end in mind
+The end in mind

 Step 5: Tracking the Employee’s Progress